perguth/yggdrasil-protected-group/README.md

 # and restart the service if changed
 sudo service yggdrasil-protected-group restart

+# Add your allowed Yggdrasil peers to:
+sudo nano /etc/yggdrasil-protected-group.conf

+# Changes will be synced to all peers that have the same SharedSecret.
+# Yggdrasil peers will then be whitelisted and Yggdrasil restarted.

 # Already whitelisted IPs are shown with
 sudo ufw show added